ZigaForm version 5.7.6

 • Historical Influence: Gothic architecture, Baroque Architecture.

-• Key Features: Rococo decorations on façade
+• Key Features: Rococo decorations on the façade

-8. Interiors of Hôtel de Soubise
+Hôtel de Soubise (1732-1745)

 • Building: Hôtel de Soubise